Canine Volunteering at High Hopes Head Injury Center

 What is High Hopes?

 High Hopes is a non-profit started in 1975 that aims to help and assist those who are affected by traumatic brain injuries.
 These brain injuries can occur from car accidents, bicycle accidents, drug overdoses, or any other random event.
+If you are in a car accident, this can damage your vehicle so its best to get insurance for it so you don’t have to worry about costs.
+You can visit Money Expert to find cover for your van.

 According to their website, “Conservatively, 1.6 million head injuries are estimated to occur annually in the United States.
 There are about 22,400 traumatic brain injuries in California alone each year.
 On average, seven million dollars will be spent over lifetime for the rehabilitation and care of each survivor.
 Automobile, motorcycle, stroke, and sports related accidents cause the majority of head injuries.
 Although head injuries range from mild to severe, more than 50,000 victims each year are left with severe physical and cognitive impairments.
 For any individual and family faced with the prospect of significant life-changing disabilities and lengthy rehabilitation, the task often feels overwhelming to say the least.”